 Table 5 is similar to Table 3 but for $SO_2$ , which we only measured in significant amounts in the Jiu Valley.
 The higher bias of the airborne measurements for $SO_2$ compared to $NO_2$ is due to the albedo.
-The latter is lower in the UV where we retrieve $SO_2$ , which leads, for the same albedo error, to a larger AMF uncertainty (e.g. Merlaud et al., 2018, Fig.10).
+The latter is lower in the UV where we retrieve SO2, which leads, for the same albedo error, to a larger AMF uncertainty (e.g. Merlaud et al., 2018, Fig.10).

-Averaging the $SO_2$ VCDs from the airborne mapping of Fig. 10 at the TROPOMI resolution leads to 30 near nadir TROPOMI pixels above a $2-\sigma$ error of $5.4 \times 10^{16}$ molec cm-2.
-The maximum $SO_2$ tropospheric VCD seen by TROPOMI would be $2.4 \times 10^{17}$ molec cm-2 (7 $\sigma$ ).
-This tends to indicate that airborne mappings of $SO_2$ VCDs above large power plants could help to validate the horizontal variability of the $SO_2$ VCDs measured from space, to a limited extent in the AROMAT conditions due to the small dynamic range (7 $\sigma$ ).
-As for $H_2CO$ , systematic airborne measurements would improve the statistics.
+Averaging the SO2 VCDs from the airborne mapping of Fig. 10 at the TROPOMI resolution leads to 30 near nadir TROPOMI pixels above a $2-\sigma$ error of $5.4 \times 10^{16}$ molec cm-2.
+The maximum SO2 tropospheric VCD seen by TROPOMI would be $2.4 \times 10^{17}$ molec cm-2 (7 $\sigma$ ).
+This tends to indicate that airborne mappings of SO2 VCDs above large power plants could help to validate 440 the horizontal variability of the SO2 VCDs measured from space, to a limited extent in the AROMAT conditions due to the small dynamic range (7 $\sigma$ ).
+As for H2CO, systematic airborne measurements would improve the statistics.

-However, it would be difficult to quantify the bias of the satellite SO2 VCD with AROMAT-type of airborne measurements.
-Adding in quadrature the biases of the SO2 VCDs for airborne measurements (40%, Table 5) and for TROPOMI (30%, Table 2) already leads to a combined uncertainty of 50%, without considering any temporal variation or regression error.
-This best-case scenario is already at the upper limit of the TROPOMI requirements for tropospheric SO2 VCDs (Table 2).
+However, it would be difficult to quantify the bias of the satellite $SO_2$ VCD with AROMAT-type of airborne measurements.
+Adding in quadrature the biases of the $SO_2$ VCDs for airborne measurements (40%, Table 5) and for TROPOMI (30%, Table 2) already leads to a combined uncertainty of 50%, without considering any temporal variation or regression error.
+This best-case scenario is already at the upper limit of the TROPOMI requirements for tropospheric $SO_2$ VCDs (Table 2).

-Similar to $H_2CO$ , the validation of the satellite-based $SO_2$ measurements should thus rely on ground-based measurements, enabling to improve the signal-to-noise ratio of the satellite and reference measurements by averaging their time series.
-An additional difficulty for validating $SO_2$ VCDs emitted by a power plant arise from the spatial heterogeneity of the $SO_2$ field around the point source, which renders ground-based VCDs measurements complicated.

-On the other hand, Fioletov et al. (2017) presented a method to derive the $SO_2$ emissions from OMI data and validated it against reported emissions.
-The $SO_2$ fluxes can be measured locally in several ways and we tested some of them during AROMAT-2 (see Sect.
+- Similar to $H_2CO$ , the validation of the satellite-based $SO_2$ measurements should thus rely on ground-based measurements, enabling to improve the signal-to-noise ratio of the satellite and reference measurements by averaging their time series.
+An additional difficulty for validating $SO_2$ VCDs emitted by a power plant arise from the spatial heterogeneity of the $SO_2$ field around the point source, which renders ground-based VCDs measurements complicated. - On the other hand, Fioletov et al. (2017) presented a method to derive the SO2 emissions from OMI data and validated it against reported emissions.
+The SO2 fluxes can be measured locally in several ways and we tested some of them during AROMAT-2 (see Sect.
 4.4.2 below).
-To validate satellite-derived $SO_2$ products in Europe, it thus seems possible to compare satellite and ground-based reference $SO_2$ fluxes.
-Theys et al. (2019) already validated TROPOMI-derived volcanic $SO_2$ fluxes against ground-based measurements.
-In this context, a $SO_2$ camera pointing to the plant stack would be a valuable tool since it could be permanently installed and automated.
-One advantage of such a camera compared to the other tested remote-sensing instruments, beside its low operating cost, is that it derives the extraction speed from the measurements, avoiding dependence on low-resolution wind information.
-The next section presents the $SO_2$ fluxes derived with such a camera during the 2015 campaign.

-Note that the $SO_2$ VCDs measured on 28 August 2015 around Turceni may be higher than in standard conditions due to a temporary shutdown of the desulfurization unit, which was reported by local workers. $SO_2$ VCDs in the area seem to have decreased (D. Constantin, personnal communication).
-The first reported TROPOMI $SO_2$ measurements above the area pinpoint other power plants in Serbia, Bosnia-Herzegovina, and Bulgaria (Fioletov et al., 2020).
-For validation studies, it would be worth to install automatic $SO_2$ cameras around these plants, until they are equipped with FGD units.
+To validate satellite-derived SO2 products in Europe, it thus seems possible to compare satellite and ground-based reference SO2 fluxes.
+Theys et al. (2019) already validated TROPOMI-derived volcanic SO2 fluxes against ground-based measurements.
+In this context, a SO2 camera pointing to the plant stack would be a valuable tool since it could be permanently installed and automated.
+One advantage of such a camera compared to the other tested remote-sensing - instruments, beside its low operating cost, is that it derives the extraction speed from the measurements, avoiding dependence on low-resolution wind information.
+The next section presents the $SO_2$ fluxes derived with such a camera during the 2015 campaign. - Note that since the desulfurization unit of the Turceni power plant was not fully operational during AROMAT-2, the SO2 VCDs detected above Turceni on 28 August 2015 are expectedly higher than for standard conditions, all the more so as the SO2 VCDs in the area seem to have further decreased (D. Constantin, personnal communication).
+The first reported TROPOMI SO2 measurements above the area pinpoint other power plants in Serbia, Bosnia-Herzegovina, and Bulgaria (Fioletov et al., 2020).
+For validation studies, it would be worth to install automatic SO2 cameras around these plants, until they are equipped with FGD units.